alexanderluna/python/django/blog/README.md

 ```

-Inside our template, we can render the fields and protect againt XSS attacks as
+Inside our template, we can render the fields and protect against XSS attacks as
 follows.

 ```html